chisui/dakka/thesis/main.md

 Cloud Haskell is described by its authors as a platform for Erlang-style concurrent and distributed programming in Haskell.

 Since Erlang-style concurrency is implemented using the actor model Cloud Haskell already provides a full fledged actor framework for Haskell.
-In addition there are rich facillites to create distributed Haskell system.
+In addition there are rich facilities to create distributed Haskell system.
 It doesn't make creating distributed systems in Haskell easy but is capable of performing the heavy lifting.

-Unfortunatly Cloud Haskell has to be somewhat oppinionated since some features it provides wouldn't be possible otherwise.
+Unfortunately Cloud Haskell has to be somewhat opinionated since some features it provides wouldn't be possible otherwise.
 The biggest problem is the fact that Haskell does not provide a way to serialize functions at all.
 Cloud Haskell solves this through the `distributed-static` package which requires some restrictions in the way functions are defined to work.

 # Implementation

 In the course of implementation we assume that several language extensions are enabled.
 When basic extensions like `FlextibleContexts`, `MultiParamTypeClasses` or `PackageImports` or those that only provide syntactic sugar are used it wont be mentioned in the text.
 If the extension is significant for the code to work it will be mentioned.
-To take a look at which extensions where used you can run
+To take a look at which extensions where used you can run the following command inside of the `src` directory.

     grep -Phore "(?<=LANGUAGE )\w+" | sort -u

-in the source directory.

-## Architecture overview

-The architectre consists of Three parts:

-1. A way to define actors
-2. A way to define an actors behavior.
-This is done by creating a custom `ActorContext` monad.
-3. A way to run a actor system.
-This is done by evaluating the `ActorContext` monad by translating their actions to Cloud Haskell terms.

 ## Actor

-Actors in the traditional actor model may only perform one of three actions in response to recieving a message:
+Actors in the traditional actor model may only perform one of three actions in response to receiving a message:

-1. send a finite number of messages to other actors.
+1. Send a finite number of messages to other actors.
-2. create a finite number of new actors.
+2. Create a finite number of new actors.
-3. designate the behavior to be used for the next message it receives.
+3. Designate the behavior to be used for the next message it receives.

 Since akka is not written in a pure functional language each actor can also invoke any other piece of code.
-This implicit capabillity very useful for defining realworld systems.
-So we have to provide ways to doing something like this as well if we want to use this framework in a realworld situation.
+This implicit capability very useful for defining real world systems.
+So we have to provide ways to doing something like this as well if we want to use this framework in a real world situation.
 Invoking any piece of code also includes managing the actor system itself.
 For example stopping it all together, which also turns out to be very useful.

 We need a way to identify specific actors at compile time to be able to reason about them.
 The best way to do so is by defining types for actors.
 Since Actors have a state this state type will be the type we will identify the actor with.
 We could have chosen the message type but the state type seems more descriptive.